virtual-labs/exp-inheritance-iitd/experiment/theory.md

-## Inheritance in Java
+### Inheritance in Java
 **Inheritance in Java** is a mechanism in which one object acquires all the properties and behaviors of a parent object.
 It is an important part of OOPs (Object Oriented programming system).
 The idea behind inheritance in Java is that you can create new classes that are built upon existing classes.
 When you inherit from an existing class, you can reuse methods and fields of the parent class.
-Inheritance represents the **IS-A relationship** which is also known as a parent-child relationship.
+Inheritance represents the **IS-A relationship** which is also known as a **parent-child relationship**.

-## The syntax of Java Inheritance
+### The syntax of Java Inheritance

 ```sh
 	class Subclass-name extends Superclass-name